Azure/azure-devtestlab/tasks/Node/README.md

 * The latest version of [Node.js](https://nodejs.org/en/download/).
 * [Typescript Compiler](https://www.npmjs.com/package/typescript) v2.2.0 or later.
   * This should already be part of the dependencies, when configuring the project for the first time.
+  * If you have problems running it, simply install it globally: `npm install typescript -g`
 * [TFS Cross Platform Command Line Interface](https://github.com/Microsoft/tfs-cli)
   * The `tfx-cli` can be installed using `npm`, a component of `Node.js` by running `npm i -g tfx-cli`